-$\bullet$ \textbf{The complexity of the projection:} Concerning practical implementation, one notices in equation (\ref{eq:control_variate_quantization}) that for every step of the Monte-Carlo method, one has to compute the projection $\Proj(X^{(m)})$.
-This is the critical part of the algorithm when dealing with optimal quantization.
-Hence, the efficiency of the quantization as a control variate variable is conditioned by the efficiency of the projection procedure.
-When dealing with Voronoi quantization, this is the nearest neighbour projection.
-The problem of nearest neighbour projection, also known as the post office problem \cite{KnuthArt3}, has been widely investigated in the area of computational geometry.
-It is encountered for many applications, as pattern recognition and information retrieval.
-The problem has been solved near optimally for the case of low dimensions.
+$\bullet$ \textbf{The complexity of the projection:} When implementing the quantization-based control variate variable method \eqref{eq:control_variate_quantization} , for every draw of the Monte Carlo simulation, one has to compute the projection $\Proj(X^{(m)})$.
+As a consequence, the efficiency of the method is conditioned by the efficiency of the projection procedure.
+When dealing with Voronoi quantization, this is simply the nearest neighbor projection.
+The problem of nearest neighbor projection, also known as the post-office problem \cite{KnuthArt3}, has been widely investigated in the area of computational geometry.
+It has been solved near optimally in the low dimensional case.
 Algorithms differ on their practical efficiency on real data sets.
-For large dimensions, most solutions have a complexity that is exponential with the dimension, or require a bigger query time than the obvious brute force algorithm.
+For large dimensions, most solutions have a complexity that is exponential with the dimension, or require a longer query time than the obvious brute force algorithm.
 In fact for dimension $d>\log N$, a brute force algorithm is usually the best choice.
-This effect is known as the curse of dimensionality.
-Still, even in low dimension, fast nearest neighbour search is a critical part of the algorithm.
-Let us refer to \cite{ReviewTsaparas} for a review about fast nearest neighbour search algorithms.
-Concerning vector quantization, the speed of the projection can also be increased by relaxing the hypothesis within the projection on the quantizer is a nearest neighbour projection.
-It can be done by designing other kind of partitions of the state space. \\ $\bullet$ \textbf{The functional case:} One other drawback of the method, when dealing with the functional case is that one does not simulate the whole trajectory of the stochastic process but only its marginals at discretes dates.
-Hence it is not possible to compute its projection.
-This problem finds its solution in the simulation scheme for Gaussian processes derived in section \ref{sec:faster_simulation} for the functional stratification.
-A variance reduction technique using a functional quantizer of the Brownian motion as a control variate has been proposed in \cite{LejayReutenauerControl}.
+Still, even in low dimension, fast nearest neighbor search is a critical part of the algorithm.
+Let us mention \cite{CorlayFNNS} for a fast nearest neighbor search algorithm based on recursive vector quantization.
+The speed of the projection can also be increased by relaxing the hypothesis that the projection onto the quantizer is a nearest neighbor projection or by choosing simpler partitions of the state space. \\ $\bullet$ \textbf{The functional case:} The problem of nearest neighbor search is even less tractable in the functional case, as one does not simulate the whole trajectory of the stochastic process but only its marginals at discrete dates, and therefore we can only make an assumption on the interpolation to compute the nearest neighbor.
+In \cite{LejayReutenauerControl}, a functional quantizer of Brownian motion is used as a control variate variable.